What is our purpose?

 Our default mode is not happy, Harris argues.
 We should simply accept this fact rather than wasting all our energy on fighting it.

-As a result, our minds are now constantly on the alert, assessing, and judging everything we encounter.
+As a result, our minds are now constantly on alert, assessing and judging everything we encounter.
 But what used to be a crucial survival skill in the age of the saber-toothed tiger has turned into a curse in the social media age.

 Find the book on Amazon.

-Our primary function as human beings, Aristotle believes, is rational activity in accordance with virtue.
+Our primary function as human beings, Aristotle believed, is rational activity in accordance with virtue.
 Aristotelian happiness, then, is inextricably linked to repeated virtuous action.

-A happy state of mind, he writes in the Nicomachean Ethics, comes “from habitually doing the right thing.”
-(Hall 2018, p.
-7) Aristotle, then, already knew about the vital power of habit: Rather than teaching and intellectual understanding, he considers habituation as the primary route to moral virtue.
+A happy state of mind, he wrote in the Nicomachean Ethics, comes “from habitually doing the right thing” (Hall, 2018, p.
+7).
+Aristotle, then, already knew about the vital power of habit.
+Rather than teaching and intellectual understanding, he considered habituation as the primary route to moral virtue.

 In Aristotle’s Way: How Ancient Wisdom Can Change Your Life (2018), the classical scholar Edith Hall presents a charming and robust case for the relevance of Aristotle’s virtue ethics as a timeless self-help framework.
 It can also function as a powerful guide to the meaning of life.

 Hall highlights that Aristotle’s idea of the good life (eudaimonia) emphasizes our moral responsibility for our actions.
-We have to actively “do” eudaimonia, because “for Aristotle, happiness is activity (praxis).” (p.
-26)
+We have to actively “do” eudaimonia, because “for Aristotle, happiness is activity” (Hall, 2018, p.
+26).

 Find the book on Amazon.

 But truly being present is far from a simple matter.
-The key to living in the present, Tolle writes, is to stop identifying with our minds, with the stream of involuntary and incessant thinking we tend to take as our personal essence.
+The key to living in the present, Tolle writes, is to stop identifying with our minds and the stream of involuntary and incessant thinking we tend to take as our personal essence.

 Instead, we have to practice adopting the position of a disinterested observer, watching our minds chatter away, but without taking the chatter too seriously.

-Our true essence, then, is not to be found in our shifting emotions and compulsive thinking, but in what lies behind it.
-Like the Buddhists, Tolle believes that our very notion of self is an illusion, a fiction of the mind which we need to let go.
+Our true essence, then, is not to be found in our shifting emotions or compulsive thinking, but in what lies behind it.
+Like the Buddhists, Tolle believes that our very notion of self is an illusion, a fiction of the mind that we need to let go.
 We need to learn to witness our thought patterns rather than identify with them.

-Tolle writes that the present moment is all we ever have.
+Tolle (1999) writes that the present moment is all we ever have.
 The now is not only the most precious thing there is, but it is also the only thing there is.
-“Give attention to the present,” he urges, “give attention to your behavior, to your reactions, moods, thoughts, emotions, fears, and desires as they occur in the present.” (p.
-75) Tolle sees this exclusive focus on the present as the royal road to our salvation.
+“Give attention to the present,” he urges, “give attention to your behavior, to your reactions, moods, thoughts, emotions, fears, and desires as they occur in the present” (Tolle, 1999, p.
+75).
+Tolle sees this exclusive focus on the present as the royal road to our salvation.

 As he puts it:

 True salvation is a state of freedom – from fear, from suffering, from a perceived state of lack and insufficiency and therefore from all wanting, needing, grasping, and clinging.
-It is freedom from compulsive thinking, from negativity, and above all from past and future as a psychological need. (p.
-122)
+It is freedom from compulsive thinking, from negativity, and above all from past and future as a psychological need (Tolle, 1999, p.
+122).

 There is nothing we can ever do or attain, Tolle writes, that will get us closer to salvation than this moment.
 By freeing ourselves from our enslavement to our minds, we can radically transform our consciousness.
 And this radical transformation of consciousness is precisely what is needed to save not only ourselves but also humanity at large and our planet.